xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 ## Introduction

-In our previous [artcile](https://xrdocs.io/ncs5500/tutorials/bfd-architecture-on-ncs5500-and-ncs500/), we introduced the BFD feature implementation in the pipeline architecture of NCS55xx and NCS5xx.
-We discussed how the packet flow and the hardware resources being utilised.
-We also how the scale is considered for the BFD feature and how well we have carved the resources from the ASIC with IOS-XR.
-In this article, we will go a bit deeper in the BFD configurations, reading the BFD outputs, hardware programming and resource utilization.
+In our previous [artcile](https://xrdocs.io/ncs5500/tutorials/bfd-architecture-on-ncs5500-and-ncs500/), we discussed the BFD feature in the pipeline architecture (NCS55xx and NCS5xx).
+We discussed how the packet flow and the hardware resources are utilised.
+We saw how the scale is considered for the BFD feature and how well the resources have been carved to achieve the desired numbers.
+In this article, we will go a bit deeper in the BFD.
+We will see a sample configuration, and see how to read the BFD outputs, hardware programming and resource utilization.

 ## Quick Refresh ([RFC 5880](https://datatracker.ietf.org/doc/html/rfc5880))